-Shawal, Yousaf Jamal, Haroon Ilahi, Muhammad Adnan, Fazal ur Rehman, Aziz Ullah, Muneeb Ur Rehman, Atta Ullah, Sayed Zubair
+Shawal, Yousaf Jamal, Haroon Ilahi*, Muhammad Adnan, Fazal ur Rehman, Aziz Ullah, Muneeb Ur Rehman, Atta Ullah and Sayed Zubair